ironexdev/ent-stack/README.md

 ### Environment Variables

-If you ran create and setup scripts, then your application should be running just fine, but email sending and testing won't work until adjust env variables listed below:
+If you ran create and setup scripts, then your application should be running just fine, but email sending and testing won't work until you adjust env variables listed below:
 - To enable email sending, you need to **[sign up for a Resend account](https://resend.com/signup)** and set **RESEND_API_KEY**
 - To enable email testing, you need to **[sign up for a Mailslurp account](https://app.mailslurp.com/sign-up)** and set **MAILSLURP_API_KEY**, **MAILSLURP_INBOX_ID** and **MAILSLURP_EMAIL**